Maldivian language: History

 The earliest official writings were on the lōmāfānu (copper-plate grants) of the 12th and 13th centuries.
 Earlier inscriptions on coral stone have also been found.
 The oldest inscription found to date is an inscription on a coral stone, which is estimated to be from around the 6th-8th centuries.

 Maldivian is an Indo-Aryan language of the Sinhalese-Maldivian subfamily.
 It developed in relative isolation from other languages until the 12th century.
 Since the 16th century, Maldivian has been written in a unique script called Thaana which is written from right to left, like Arabic (with which it shares several common diacritics for vowel sounds).

 The foundation of the historical linguistic analysis of both Maldivian and Sinhalese was laid by Wilhelm Geiger (1856–1943).
 In Geiger's comparative study of Maldivian and Sinhalese, he assumes that Maldivian is a dialectal offspring of Sinhalese and therefore is a "daughter language" of Sinhalese.
 However, the material he collected was not sufficient to judge the "degree of relationship" of Maldivian and Sinhalese.

 Geiger concludes that Maldivian must have split from Sinhalese not earlier than the 10th century CE.
 However, there is nothing in the history of these islands or Sinhalese chronicles, even in legendary form, that alludes to a migration of Sinhalese people which would result in such a connection.
 Maldives is completely absent from the pre-12th century records of Sri Lanka.

 A rare Maliku Thaana primer written in the Maliku dialect, published by Lakshadweep's administration during the time of Rajiv Gandhi's rule, was reprinted by Spanish researcher Xavier Romero Frías in 2003.

-There is a holiday, the Dhivehi Language Day, which is celebrated in the Maldives on 14 April, the birthday of the writer Husain Salahuddin.
+The Dhivehi Language Day is celebrated in the Maldives on 14 April, the birthday of the writer Husain Salahuddin.